Computing classical modular forms: A sample of the implementations

-\begin{example} To give a moderately sized example, we can consider the space \href{http://www.lmfdb.org/ModularForm/GL2/Q/holomorphic/766/2/c/}{\textsf{766.2.c}}.
-This space is only 32 dimensional over the field of definition of $\chi$, but there are 190 Galois conjugate characters to consider, so the full degree is 6080.
-The characteristic polynomial of $T_3$ acting on the space $\Sknew{2}(766, [\chi])$ is squarefree and factors into 2 irreducible factors of degree 3040; each factor taking over 1.5 million digits to write down in base 10. \end{example}
+\begin{example} To give a moderately-sized example, we can consider the space \href{http://www.lmfdb.org/ModularForm/GL2/Q/holomorphic/766/2/c/}{\textsf{766.2.c}}.
+This space is only 32-dimensional over the field of definition of $\chi$, but there are 190 Galois conjugate characters to consider, so the full degree is 6080.
+The characteristic polynomial of $T_3$ acting on the space $\Sknew{2}(766, [\chi])$ is squarefree and factors into 2 irreducible factors of degree 3040; each factor contains more than 1.5 million decimal digits. \end{example}

-To make this problem tractable we again make use knowledge of the arguments of the eigenvalues.
+To make this problem tractable, we again make use of the arguments of the eigenvalues.
 Let $f(x)$ be one of these irreducible factors.
 We know that each root of $f$ can be written as $\zeta t$ for some root of unity $\zeta$ and some real number $t$, and we find that $t$ is a root of the greatest common divisor of $f(\zeta x)$ and $f(\zeta^{-1}x)$ in $\mathbb{Q}(\zeta)[x]$.
-In fact, as we prefer to work with real numbers, compute the GCD of the polynomials $f(\zeta x) + f(\zeta^{-1}x)$ and $i(f(\zeta x) - f(\zeta^{-1}x))$ in $\Q(\zeta + \zeta^{-1})[x]$.
-In principle, computing this GCD when we have only floating point approximations available could be troublesome, but it is possible because we know what its degree is.
+In fact, as we prefer to work with real numbers, we compute

+In principle, computing this greatest common divisor when we have only floating point approximations available could be troublesome, but it is possible because we know what its degree is.